Dragon Half: The three holy artifacts

 There are three sacred treasures required to resurrect the gourd known as the three holy artifacts (Sango no Jingi in the Japanese version).
 They are loosely based on the Imperial Regalia of Japan.
-Parza's holy grail represents the mirror of wisdom, Lorelo's ball represents the Jewel of Benevolence and Gil's crown represents the sword of valor.
-However, only Lorelo's ball and the jewel of benevolence correspond to each other in the story.
+Parza's holy grail represents the mirror of wisdom, Lorelo's ball represents the Jewel of Benevolence and Gil's crown represents the sword of valor, but only Lorelo's ball and the jewel of benevolence correspond to each other in the story.

 Media

 Manga

 Dragon Half was released in two versions.
 The first was as seven standard tankōbon, and the second was a wideban release comprising three volumes which included extra galleries and interviews with Mita not found in the original releases.
 The manga consists of 65 chapters.
 After Dragon Half ended, Ryūsuke Mita created a sequel one-shot called Dragon Half Z about Mink's seven-year-old daughter Pink.
 The manga has been licensed in North America by Seven Seas Entertainment.